Ashanti Rocks Nelly’s Name On Her Jersey During A Recent Performance

 Love is still in the air for Ashanti and Nelly!
 After publicly rekindling their romance, the two have not been afraid to love on each other out loud.

 For a recent performance, Ashanti found another way to show her love for her boo and this time, she used fashion to do it.
 The songstress hit the stage rocking a sparkly blue jersey dress with Nelly’s name on the back.
-She paired the mini dress with metallic blue thigh high boots and black sunglasses.
-The on-stage ensemble was complete with Ashanti’s slick back ponytail which featured loose curls and fell to her lower back.
+She paired the mini dress with metallic blue thigh-high boots and black sunglasses.
+The on-stage ensemble was complete with Ashanti’s slicked back ponytail, which featured loose curls and fell to her lower back.

 Ashanti shared a sneak peek of her outfit as she repped her boo on her Instagram Stories, posting a photo of the back of the jersey to show off her beau’s name.
 Check out the post below.